 Costa Rican law requires that parties be represented by a licensed attorney for all ordinary civil lawsuits.
 Trial attorneys play a critical role in drafting pleadings, producing evidence, arguing motions, and ensuring procedural compliance.
 Failing to respond to a lawsuit on time, or without proper legal counsel, can result in default judgment.
 At CPG Legal, we guide you from the very first consultation through the conclusion of trial and appeals, if necessary.

-Dr. Christopher Pirie.
+Dr. Christopher Pirie Gil.